Trevor-Sandoval/VBA-challenge/README.md

 Info About the Script:
 The script file is called Module_2_Assignment_VBA_Challenge

-Please find the png images attached along
+Please find the PNG images attached along

+References:
+Please note that some portions of my code were inspired by my own research on the internet.
+Some lines of my text were formulated by my utilization of Stack Overflow and Google Search.